 So you’re interested in 3D printing but have no idea what it entails?
 Maybe you’ve looked into buying a 3D printer?
-Maybe you have already bought one and have no idea how to get started?
+Perhaps you have already purchased one and have no idea how to get started?
 Look no further than here as we cover the basics!

 You probably have a rough idea of what you intend on using a 3D printer for, but let’s get the obvious out of the way first.
-3D printers are used to make solid 3D objects from a design, originating from a digital file.
+3D printers are used to make solid 3D objects from design, originating from a digital file.
 This is achieved via what is called an additive process.
-Designs are created layer by layer using the chosen print material, and each of these layers are visible as a thin slice, horizontal, built up over a period of time until the object is complete.
+Designs are created layer by layer using the chosen print material, and each of these layers is visible as a thin slice, horizontal, built up over some time until the object is complete.
 We’ll get to it a little later, but because of the way this process is performed, mistakes can be made, are going to be made, and will affect everyone that uses a 3D printer in the comfort of their own home or workshop.
-There are steps you can take to lessen the likelihood of this happening, there are also a few apps out there, all of which we shall cover later on.
+There are steps you can take to lessen the likelihood of this happening.
+There are also a few apps out there, all of which we shall cover later on.

 Time to get designing

-This can all be a bit overwhelming when first starting out, and if you’re a novice you might want to start out with a web-based app for your designs, something like Tinkercad would be ideal because of how user-friendly it is.
+This can all be a bit overwhelming when first starting, and if you’re a novice, you might want to start with a web-based app for your designs, something like Tinkercad would be ideal because of how user-friendly it is.
 We’ll cover some of the better apps that are out there later on.

 When you have created your 3D model, it is time to prepare it to be made 3D printable.

-The process is called slicing, which is essentially the process of dividing a 3D model into hundreds or possibly even thousands of layers, there are many programs out there online that can be used to do this and some of the apps we’ll go over later also cover this.
+The process is called slicing, which is essentially dividing a 3D model into hundreds or possibly even thousands of layers.
+Many programs out there online does this.
+Some of the apps we’ll go over later also cover this.

-Once this has been completed you will be ready to attempt a print.
+Once this has been completed, you will be ready to attempt a print.
 You’ll be able to transfer this to your printer depending on the options it has available, i.e. USB, SD or Wi-Fi.
-Once completed, the printer will perform the task layer by layer over a period of time.
+Once completed, the printer will perform the task layer by layer over some time.

 What happens if it goes wrong?

-Once your design is printed, you will either find that it has gone swimmingly, or you may find that if you haven’t ironed out all of the glitches your print hasn’t exactly come out as prescribed, this can be frustrating, but its all part of the learning process.
+Once your design is printed, you will either find that it has gone swimmingly, or you may find that if you haven’t ironed out all of the glitches, your print hasn’t strictly come out as prescribed.
+This can be frustrating, but it’s all part of the learning process.

-If it has come out just as you wanted, you may need to sand it down with some fine grade sandpaper, you may want to paint it, decorate it, you may want to keep it or sell it.
-Whatever the plan, patience and perseverance can certainly reap rewards in this ever-growing industry, good luck and check back soon for future articles.
+If it has come out just as you wanted, you may need to sand it down with some fine grade sandpaper, and you may want to paint it, decorate it, you may want to keep it or sell it.
+Whatever the plan, patience and perseverance can undoubtedly reap the rewards in this ever-growing industry.

-There are a few apps out there now for Android and iOS that allow you the ability to view files, to design and convert your designs from 2D to 3D files that are immediately printable.
-We live in a world that is constantly on the move, and so here are a few noteworthy apps that you may want to look into for all your 3D printing needs whilst on the go.
+There are a few apps out there now for Android and iOS that allow you to view files, design and convert your designs from 2D to 3D files that are immediately printable.
+We live in a world that is frequently on the move, and so here are a few noteworthy apps that you may want to look into for all your 3D printing needs whilst on the go.

 Top Android 3D Printing apps

-The Thingiverse app is a good place to start on an Android device, especially if you are in need of 3D printing inspiration, or even if you simply want to upload something that you have recently created.
-You can also add to your library and send it all to the MakerBot app for printing from your mobile device.
+The Thingiverse app is an excellent place to start on an Android device, especially if you require 3D printing inspiration or even if you want to upload something that you have recently created.
+You can also add it to your library and send it all to the MakerBot app for printing from your mobile device.

-GCodeSimulator lets you view your 3D prints in a way that will give you accurate information in relation to the way your 3D print will appear once complete, enabling you to iron out those small glitches that you might otherwise have missed.
+GCodeSimulator lets you view your 3D prints in a way that will give you accurate information about the way your 3D image will appear once complete, enabling you to iron out those small glitches that you might otherwise have missed.
 You can create a print simulation in real-time, which will develop over minutes or hours depending on how long the real print will take, or you can just fast forward this to observe the end product.
-GCodeInfo will even analyse your file and give you information regarding the number of layers and an estimated print time.
+GCodeInfo will even analyse your file and give you information regarding the number of layers and estimated print time.

-OctoDroid can be used to monitor as well as manage all of your 3D printing tasks via a smartphone, it is designed to work in conjunction with OctoPrint, working on multiple 3D prints simultaneously.
+OctoDroid can be used to monitor and manage all of your 3D printing tasks via a smartphone.
+It is designed to work in conjunction with OctoPrint, working on multiple 3D prints simultaneously.

 ModelAN3DPro, if you’re after modelling 3D objects via your phone or tablet, ModelAN3DPro has a plethora of options, you can even import your own OBJ files.
 The app is compatible with most mobile devices and allows 3D native visualisation.